Planning of School Places

 The school organisation team is currently reviewing the planning obligations policy.

 In response to increasing numbers of pupils in parts of Staffordshire, mainly due to new local plan housing proposed by district and borough councils, the county council has identified potential sites for new free schools over the next five years and beyond.
-The Sites for Potential New Schools (420 KB) (dated October 2017) provides an indication of where new schools could be built and in which academic year they might open.
-(NB: The details are subject to change as they are based on local plan housing trajectories, housing development and pupil demographics.)
+The sites for potential new schools (398 KB) (dated October 2018) provides an indication of where new schools could be built and in which academic year they might open.

-As part of the evidence base to support the local plan process Staffordshire County Council jointly commissioned two independent studies with two local planning authorities; Stafford Borough Council and East Staffordshire Borough Council.
+As part of the evidence base to support the local plan process we jointly commissioned two independent studies with two local planning authorities; Stafford Borough Council and East Staffordshire Borough Council.
 Consultants provided independent analysis of the necessary education provision to mitigate the impact of proposed housing over the local plan period in the two boroughs.